The mental health and wellness buzzwords floating around society don’t mean much when you don’t know how to achieve them.

 One user shared that their mental health improved when they stopped being lonely.
 They realized their mindset was holding them back and decided to try to become the person they wanted to be friends with.

 “I realized the best way to have good friends and many friends is not act like a lonely sad sack, but to act like that is what I already had,” they commented.
 “Once I stopped acting lonely, I stopped being lonely pretty quickly.”

+Making friends in adulthood is easier said than done.
 The Redditor expanded upon how to do that to help others who might be in a similar situation.